ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

     1
 ```

-As we want the most recent timestamp.
 Once you have created your model, click on *Save* at the top right:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/18-dbt-data-sources/image-9.png" alt="linearly separable data">